check-spelling-sandbox/ladybird/Documentation/Patterns.md

 ## `MUST(...)` Error Handling

-The `MUST(...)` macro is similar to `TRY(...)` except the macro enforces that the code run inside the macro must succeed, otherwise we assert.
+The `MUST(...)` macro is similar to `TRY(...)` except the macro enforces that the code run inside the macro must succeed; otherwise, we assert.

 Note that `MUST(...)` should not be used as a replacement for `TRY(...)` in cases where error propagation is not (currently) possible.
 Instead, the `release_value_but_fixme_should_propagate_errors()` method of `ErrorOr<>` should be used to retrieve the value